christian-7/MultiColorSPR/README.md

 ## MultiColorSPR

-Accessory software to perform multi-color single particle reconstruction from SMLM datasets
+Accessory software to perform multi-color single particle reconstruction from single molecule localization microscopy (SMLM) datasets.
+The provided software generates large dual-color particle libraries from high-throughput SMLM datasets, by performing the following steps:

+- channel registration using 1) an affine and  2) a rigid linear translation
+- particle segmentation
+- particle filtering and image generation

+To generte a 3D reconstruction from the input 2D particle library, follow the instructions provided in `SPR from SMLM in Scipion`.

 ### General Information